Heavy metal genres: Pagan metal

-Pagan metal is heavy metal music that fuses extreme metal with "the pre-Christian traditions of a specific culture or region through thematic concept, rustic melodies, unusual instruments or archaic languages", usually referring to folk metal or black metal.
+Pagan metal is heavy metal music which fuses extreme metal with "the pre-Christian traditions of a specific culture or region through thematic concept, rustic melodies, unusual instruments or archaic languages", usually referring to folk metal or black metal.
 The Norwegian band In the Woods... was one of the first bands commonly viewed as pagan metal.
 Metal Hammer author Marc Halupczok wrote that Primordial's song "To Enter Pagan" from the band's demo "Dark Romanticism" contributed to defining the genre.
 Pagan metal bands are often associated with Viking metal and folk metal.
 Bands such as Moonsorrow and Kampfar have been identified as fitting within all three of those genres.

 Glam metal

 Glam metal (also known as hair metal or pop metal) is the visual style of certain heavy metal bands that arose in the late 1970s and early 1980s in the United States, particularly on the Los Angeles Sunset Strip music scene.
 It was popular throughout the 1980s and briefly in the early 1990s, combining the flamboyant look of glam rock and playing a commercial hard rock/heavy metal musical style.
-The term Hair bands was popularized by MTV in the 1990s, and derives from the tendency among glam metal acts to style their long hair in a teased-up fashion.
+The term Hair bands was popularized by MTV in the 1990s and derives from the tendency among glam metal acts to style their long hair in a teased-up fashion.
 Many of the bands donned make-up to achieve an androgynous look, similar to that of some 1970s glam rock acts.
 Mötley Crüe, Stryper, Bon Jovi, Poison and Ratt are examples of bands who adopted the glam metal look in their stage attire and their music video imagery.
 Newer bands include Black Veil Brides and Steel Panther.

 Gothic metal

 Gothic metal is characterized as a combination of the dark atmospheres of gothic rock and dark wave with the heaviness of doom metal.
 The genre originated during the mid-1990s in Europe as an outgrowth of death-doom, a fusion genre of doom metal and death metal.
+Pioneers of Gothic metal include Paradise Lost, My Dying Bride and Anathema, all from the North of England.
+Other pioneers from the first half of the 1990s include Type O Negative from the United States, Tiamat from Sweden and The Gathering from the Netherlands.
 Examples of gothic metal bands include Paradise Lost, My Dying Bride, Anathema, Tiamat, Type O Negative, Moonspell, Theatre of Tragedy, Lacrimosa and Lacuna Coil.